An extended Wigner's friend no-go theorem inspired by generalized contextuality: Local Friendliness no-go theorem

 It is worth noting that while Local Agency is stronger than no-signalling, it is weaker than local causality, as shown in \cite{cavalcanti2021implications}.
 This is further evident in scenarios where the polytope of correlations implied by Local Friendliness (the conjunction of AOE and Local Agency) is strictly larger than the polytope of locally causal correlations, as demonstrated in \cite{haddara2024local}.

-We can now state the LF no-go theorem~\cite{bong2020strong,haddara2022possibilistic,cavalcanti2021implications}. \begin{theorem}[LF no-go theorem] If a superobserver can perform arbitrary quantum operations on an observer and its environment, then no physical theory can satisfy Local Friendliness. \end{theorem} The proof of the theorem is contained in Appendix A.
+We can now state the LF no-go theorem~\cite{bong2020strong,haddara2022possibilistic,cavalcanti2021implications}. \begin{theorem}[LF no-go theorem] If a superobserver can perform arbitrary quantum operations on an observer and its environment, then no physical theory can satisfy Local Friendliness. \end{theorem} The proof of the theorem is contained in Appendix A. We also emphasize that, in terms of rigor, the LF no-go theorem has the same status as Bell's theorem, since it is precise, theory-independent, and -- at least in principle -- empirically testable~\cite{wiseman2023thoughtful}.